 The quiet whispers of the voice within evokes peace.
 When I am One with this voice, I am at peace: peaceful and peace-filled.

 What is it, exactly to be at peace with yourself and your business during this time of year?

-December is an interesting month for a number of reasons.
-Outwardly, there are holiday celebrations and much energy is everywhere.
-Get-togethers, reunions and festive holiday get-togethers are perfect for the season.
+The "busy season", particularly in December is interesting for a number of reasons.
+Outwardly, celebrations and life abounds - energy is everywhere.
+Get-togethers, reunions and festive get-togethers are perfect for the holiday season.